 Questions

-Aligned with the CREOG format.
+Aligned with the CREOG content blueprint.
 Authored & peer-reviewed by faculty, clinicians, and program directors.

 Each question is written to resemble the format and topics on the exam, meaning you won’t see any negatively phrased questions, no “all of the following except,” no “A and B”…you know what we mean.
 Most importantly, all questions include selective distractors (incorrect answer choices), which will help you think critically.